Synthesizing Invariant Clusters for Polynomial Programs by Semidefinite Programming: Preliminaries

-\begin{remark} In some previous works, the last condition of Definition \ref{def:inv} is given using $c_i(\bm{x}) > 0$ instead of $c_i(\bm{x}) \geq 0$.
-However, since numeric methods are used as in our approach, it would be unnecessary and unrealistic to distinguish ``strictly greater than'' such as $c_i(\bm{x}) > 0$ from ``greater than'' such as $c_i(\bm{x}) \geq 0$.
-Therefore we relaxed it to $c_i(\bm{x}) \geq 0$ as in Definition \ref{def:inv}.
+\begin{remark} In some previous works, the last condition of Definition~\ref{def:inv} is given using $c_i(\bm{x}) > 0$ instead of $c_i(\bm{x}) \geq 0$.
+However, since numeric methods are used in our approach, it would be unnecessary and unrealistic to distinguish ``strictly greater than'' such as $c_i(\bm{x}) > 0$ from ``greater than'' such as $c_i(\bm{x}) \geq 0$.
+Therefore, in order to treat these three conditions uniformly, we relaxed it to $c_i(\bm{x}) \geq 0$ as in Definition~\ref{def:inv}.
 Note that if the third condition holds for $c_i(\bm{x}) \geq 0$, it will also holds for $c_i(\bm{x}) > 0$. \end{remark}

-Clearly, the existence of an invariant implies the validity of the Hoare triple \footnote{Here, we only consider the partial correctness of Hoare triples \cite{hoare69}.}.
+Clearly, the existence of an invariant implies the safety property to be proved.